-- □ While we can accept an appeal request without the form, we cannot begin or complete our review until we receive it.
-If we do not receive the form within 44 calendar days after receiving your appeal request (our deadline for making a decision on your appeal), your appeal request will be dismissed.
+- □ While we can accept an appeal request without the form, we cannot complete our review until we receive it.
+If we do not receive the form before our deadline for making a decision on your appeal, your appeal request will be dismissed.
 If this happens, we will send you a written notice explaining your right to ask the independent review organization to review our decision to dismiss your appeal. - □ You also have the right to hire a lawyer.
 You may contact your own lawyer, or get the name of a lawyer from your local bar association or other referral service.
 There are also groups that will give you free legal services if you qualify.
 However, you are not required to hire a lawyer to ask for any kind of coverage decision or appeal a decision.